 Deborah Bowers (02:25): I think the first, most logical question, at least in my mind, is why Porcupine?
 How does porcupine relate to reconciliation?

 Michael Miltenberger (02:35): Like porcupines, it’s very prickly, a tough subject.
 And when you get a lot of porcupines together, it takes a very careful approach to have anything constructive happen.

-Merrell-Ann Phare (02:46): But I, the thing I think I would add to it is that they’re trying to hug, right?
+Merrell-Ann Phare (02:46): But I, the thing I think what I would add to it is that they’re trying to hug, right?
 That’s what the joke is.
-They’re trying to, we do actually want to try to get to know each other and heal from the past that we have.
+They’re trying to.
+We do actually want to try to get to know each other and heal from the past that we have.
 But it’s just really hard to do it.
 So we wanted to kind of illustrate that issue and show examples – real examples of people actually overcoming the barriers and actually doing the great big porcupine hug.

 Deborah Bowers (03:12): The image of two porcupines hugging.
 That’s a, that is a pretty careful type of image.
 It’s uh, have you actually seen it in action?

 Merrell-Ann Phare (03:24): No. Just in our logo, that’s it.
 No, I have no idea if they actually do that.
 I’m sure they must.
 I mean, there’s porcupine babies around, they must do something.

 Deborah Bowers (03:32): Okay.
 I suppose so.
 So in terms of your perspectives, and now you have, you came to Porcupine, I’m wondering, perhaps we could start with you, Merrell-Ann.
 Can you tell me just a little bit about your background?
 Your interests in reconciliation?
 Why you as a non-Indigenous Canadian woman, why do you care about reconciliation?